Early Intervention Programs and Services

 Eligible children may transition to preschool-kindergarten services and/or community services at age three.
 Some children may continue to receive services through the Extended IFSP Option up to the beginning of the school year after the child turns four.

 Prekindergarten in Howard County includes a range of supports based on either economic or developmental needs.
 Our special education preschool programs serve children three and four years of age who have a disability or developmental delay.

 Eligible children will be assessed and an Individualized Education Program (IEP) will be developed.
 Each IEP is highly individualized and includes goals and objectives developed by parents and professionals to address skill deficits and build school readiness.
 Team members provide instruction and therapy services using techniques that combine sound principles of early childhood special education, developmentally appropriate practices, and are evidence-based.
 Active learning, child choice, highly motivating materials, and positive behavioral supports are key to facilitating children’s growth in developmental areas.

-As determined by the IEP Team, eligible children receive special education and related services in therapy-only sessions, half-day or full-day classes with typically developing peers or in community-based preschool programs where they have been enrolled by their parents.
+As determined by the IEP Team, eligible children receive special education and related services in therapy-only sessions, half-day or full-day classes with typically developing peers as part of the Learning Together Program or in community-based preschool programs where they have been enrolled by their parents.
 Most HCPSS special education classes are included in Regional Early Childhood Centers (RECC) located at elementary schools throughout the county.

 If you have concerns about your child’s development please call our Child Find office: 410-313-7046.